bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_CLI/02_Usage.rst

           .. dropdown:: **4th Step (to be done in your laptop)**
               :open:

-              Launch a jupyter job into MN4 using the deployed folder with name ``mynotebook`` (or the name defined in previous step):
+              Launch a jupyter job into MN5 using the deployed folder with name ``mynotebook`` (or the name defined in previous step):

               .. code-block:: console

-                  pycompss jupyter -app mynotebook --qos=debug --exec_time=20
+                  pycompss jupyter -app mynotebook --qos=gp_debug --exec_time=20

-              A job will be submitted to MN4 queueing system within the ``debug`` queue and with a ``20 minutes`` walltime. **Please, wait for it to start**.
+              A job will be submitted to MN5 queueing system within the ``gp_debug`` queue and with a ``20 minutes`` walltime. **Please, wait for it to start**.
-              It can be checked with ``squeue`` from MN4 while waiting, and its expected start time with ``squeue --start`` command.
+              It can be checked with ``squeue`` from MN5 while waiting, and its expected start time with ``squeue --start`` command.

               This job **will deploy the PyCOMPSs infrastructure** in the given nodes.